 Students who complete a Biology major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.

 Requirements for a major are 36 hours in Biology including , , , , , , and 14 hours of electives including at least one course from each of three course clusters: Organization of Life, Diversity of Life, and Processes of Life.
 The same course may not be used to meet the requirements for more than one cluster.
 A biology major is required to develop a sound understanding of chemical processes as well as biological ones, and this requirement is fulfilled in one of two ways: (1) by completion of , , and (2) by completion of , , , and an additional course in science.

 The biology faculty members maintain ongoing research projects and encourage students to participate in their collaborative research groups.
 Research experiences are designed to provide students with opportunities to play a significant role in the processes of scientific investigation with the goal of contributing to current scientific knowledge.
 Active participation in these experiences develops the student's understanding of the processes and limitations of science, encourages critical thinking skills, and improves their ability to better evaluate published scientific reports.
-Students who are interested in participating in research should contact the Biology Department office or individual faculty members.
+Students who are interested in participating in research should contact individual faculty members.

-*Approval of the off-campus research must be granted by the department prior to the experience in order to receivecredit or for inclusion of the experience as a consideration for honors.
+*Approval of the off-campus research experience must be granted by the department prior to the experience in order to receivecredit or for inclusion of the experience as a consideration for honors.

 A Master of Arts in Teaching (MAT) program is available with a Biology major.
 A combined Bachelorís/MAT program may be completed in six years and one summer.
 See the Education section of this catalog for further details.

 Cross-referenced courses cannot be used for the minor in Biology and cannot be counted toward a Biology major if they are included in the major or minor program of another department.